 From how we plan, where we go, how we book and what we do—travel transforms year after year.
 So what has changed?
 Let’s take a look at emerging travel trends for 2018:

 Hotels are out and homes are in—that’s the direction many travelers are taking when booking their stays wherever they go.
 Hotels are not spacious, nor are they always available.
-Plus, some destinations only offer a few hotels that many not be top-of-the line.
+Plus, some destinations only offer a few hotels that may not be top-of-the-line.
 As a result, and because you can get a large bang for your buck, people have turned to luxury vacation homes that are up for rent for days or even weeks at a time.